tamaskis/newtons_method-MATLAB/README.md

 # `newtons_method`

-Calculates the root of a function using Newton's method.
+Calculates the root of a differentiable, univariate function using Newton's method.

 ## Syntax